shranith/shranith.github.io/pages/about.md

 # Articles
 * Getting started with Google Colab - An introductory [tutorial](https://gist.github.com/shranith/62269d31a2cf39f4d10f79224a86e70c) on Google Colab how to

-* Cusine Classification - A google colab [notebook](https://gist.github.com/shranith/6b7fb21df2b5530841148e7fdc53dbcc) on how to classify a recipe based on ingredients using Logistic Regression and Word Embeddings
+* Cusine Classification - A google colab [notebook](https://gist.github.com/shranith/6b7fb21df2b5530841148e7fdc53dbcc) on how to classify a recipe based on ingredients using Logistic Regression and Word Embeddingsgi